 To alleviate the financial burden on local governments, a social housing financing service platform has been created as a means of providing local governments with low-interest, long-term loans for social housing projects.

 The subleasing and management services system offers below-market rent rates for lower-income households, disadvantaged groups, and workers and students in need of housing, and encourages landlords to join the system by offering concessions on house tax, land value tax and income tax, thus expanding housing access.
-The government is also promoting an NT$30 billion (US$1 billion) expanded rent subsidy program (2022-2025) to comprehensively ease the burden of rentals for young singles, newlyweds, childrearing households, and socially or economically disadvantaged households.
+The government is also promoting an NT$30 billion (US$938.2 million) expanded rent subsidy program (2022-2026) to comprehensively ease the burden of rentals for young singles, newlyweds, childrearing households, and socially or economically disadvantaged households.

 The National Housing and Urban Regeneration Center has been established to help the central government apply business principles to running social housing projects.

-To build quality residences that people can appreciate, social housing units incorporate green and smart technologies, seismic-code standards, and accessibility features for people with disabilities.
+To create quality residences that people can appreciate, social housing units are incorporating green and smart technologies, seismic-code standards, and accessibility features for people with disabilities.
 The homes are also linked to community child care and long-term care facilities.

 Go Top Close menu